 When she pulled my skirt, she covered my shame rather than ridiculed it, looked away, or thanked God that it wasn’t her own shame showing.

-So that what you do when someone’s panties are showing.
-Not to tell her that she is exposed, but to help cover.
+So that’s what you do when someone’s panties are showing.
+Not tell her that she is exposed, but help cover.
 And if she has no skirt to pull down, you can spread yours across her lap.